 6. Take Care of Your Wife by Showing Her Affection.

 It almost goes without saying that a loving husband will be affectionate with his wife.
 This certainly includes spending time alone with her.
 It may take the form of regular date nights away from the children.
 I usually find that it is one of the best things for our marriage when my wife and I are able to pull away from the busyness and cares of life to spend time together to foster our love for one another.
 Of course, it also means not withholding the sexual intimacy that is her God-given right.
 It should seem strange for us to find the Apostle Paul commanding husbands with the following admonition: “Let the husband render to his wife the affection due her…” (1 Cor.
 7:3).
 However, life in this selfish and fallen world necessitates such a command.
 A godly husband should commit to nurturing intimacy and affection with his wife.

-7. Be Transparent With Her.
+7. Take Care of Your Wife by Being Transparent With Her.